 How AcreTrader Screens Offerings

 AcreTrader is a legit way to invest in farmland and only offers investments that meet their criteria.
 Interestingly, AcreTrader uses 12 factors to review a potential parcel.

-While AcreTrader states they only accept less than 1% of parcels they review, you must perform your due diligence before investing.
+While AcreTrader states that they only accept less than 1% of parcels they review, you must perform your due diligence before investing.

 Each AcreTrader offering shares these traits below: